 Put your arm around them and tell them you understand.
 Tell them a time you struggled with something.
 Tell them that hard work will be the ticket.
 They need to know that they can do it.
 What you are breathing into your child now will be the voice inside them forever.

 If you understand the material, work with them calmly.
-If you have an older child who has taken the class, have them sit with their sibling at night and help (and maybe pay them a little if their attitude is good).
+If you have an older child who has taken the class, have them sit with their sibling at night and help.
+You may want to pay the older sibling a little for tutoring , if their attitude is good.
 If you have no one in the family that can help, hire a tutor.
 Asking their teacher for a name of a tutor is a good place to start as is interviewing college kids you may know.

 I know a professional tutor can be expensive, but for goodness sake, sell something, take a little side project to earn money, or give up cable television up for a while.
 Don’t allow your child to feel guilty about your sacrifice, either.
 Help them to know they are more important than any thing.
 People are more important than things.
 Certainly, your child is more important than anything.
 I will tell you something, when you are gone, these are the things they will remember.